jamescherti/stripspace.el/README.md

 ## Features

+- The `(stripspace-local-mode)`:
-- Automatically removes trailing whitespace before saving buffers.
+  - Before saving buffer: Automatically removes all trailing whitespace.
-- An optional feature controlled by the `stripspace-restore-column` variable (enabled by default), which, when set to non-nil, preserves the cursor's column position even after stripping spaces.
-This is useful when extra spaces are added and the file is saved:
+  - After saving buffer: Restore the cursor's column position on the current line, including any spaces before the cursor.
+This ensures a consistent editing experience and prevents unintended cursor movement when saving a buffer and removing trailing whitespace.
+This behavior can be controller by the `stripspace-restore-column` variable (default: t).
+- Even if the buffer is narrowed, *stripspace* removes trailing whitespace from the entire buffer.
+This behavior, controlled by the `stripspace-ignore-restrictions` variable (default: t).
 - An optional feature `stripspace-only-if-initially-clean` (disabled by default), which, when set to non-nil, instructs stripspace to only delete whitespace when the buffer is clean initially.
 - The `stripspace-verbose` variable, when non-nil, shows in the minibuffer whether trailing whitespaces have been removed or, if not, provides the reason for their retention.
 - The `(stripspace-clean)` function forces the deletion of trailing whitespace in the current buffer.
-When the `stripspace-only-if-initially-clean` variable is non-nil, this function also marks the buffer as clean, ensuring that `stripspace-local-mode` will remove trailing whitespace the next time the buffer is saved.
+When the `stripspace-only-if-initially-clean` variable is non-nil, this function also marks the buffer as clean, ensuring that `(stripspace-local-mode)` will remove trailing whitespace the next time the buffer is saved.
 The function that checks if the buffer is clean is optimized by performing a single regex search for trailing whitespace and another for blank lines.
-  - Saved file: Removes all trailing whitespace.
-  - Currently edited file (buffer): Removes all trailing whitespace but **preserves the cursor's column position on the current line, including any spaces before the cursor**.
-  This ensures a consistent editing experience and prevents unintended cursor movement when saving a buffer and removing trailing whitespace.
 - The functions for deleting whitespace are customizable, allowing the user to specify a custom function for removing trailing whitespace from the current buffer.
-- Even if the buffer is narrowed, `stripspace` removes trailing whitespace from the entire buffer.
-This behavior, controlled by `stripspace-ignore-restrictions` (default: `t`), can be adjusted as needed.
-- The `stripspace-clean-function` customization allows the user to specify a function for removing trailing whitespace from the current buffer.
+- The `stripspace-clean-function` variable allows specifying a function for removing trailing whitespace from the current buffer.
 This function is called to eliminate any extraneous spaces or tabs at the end of lines.
-Alternative functions include `delete-trailing-whitespace` (default) or `whitespace-cleanup`.
+(For example, this can be set to a built-in function such as `delete-trailing-whitespace` (default) or `whitespace-cleanup`.)

 ## Installation